 On other systems the command line is invoked by running the jar with:

-java -jar jsign-5.0.jar [OPTIONS] [FILE]...
+java -jar jsign-6.0.jar [OPTIONS] [FILE]...

 The parameters expected are the same as those used by the Ant task:

-usage: jsign [OPTIONS] [FILE]...
-Sign and timestamp Windows executable files, Microsoft Installers (MSI), Cabinet files (CAB), Catalog files (CAT) or scripts (PowerShell, VBScript, JScript, WSF). -s,--keystore <FILE> The keystore file, the SunPKCS11 configuration file or the cloud keystore name --storepass <PASSWORD> The password to open the keystore --storetype <TYPE> The type of the keystore: - JKS: Java keystore (.jks files) - JCEKS: SunJCE keystore (.jceks files) - PKCS12: Standard PKCS#12 keystore (.p12 or .pfx files) - PKCS11: PKCS#11 hardware token - NITROKEY: Nitrokey HSM - OPENPGP: OpenPGP card - OPENSC: Smart card - YUBIKEY: YubiKey security key - AWS: AWS Key Management Service - AZUREKEYVAULT: Azure Key Vault key management system - DIGICERTONE: DigiCert ONE Secure Software Manager - ESIGNER: SSL.com eSigner - GOOGLECLOUD: Google Cloud KMS - HASHICORPVAULT: Google Cloud KMS via HashiCorp Vault -a,--alias <NAME> The alias of the certificate used for signing in the keystore. --keypass <PASSWORD> The password of the private key.
-When using a keystore, this parameter can be omitted if the keystore shares the same password. --keyfile <FILE> The file containing the private key (supports PEM & PVK files) -c,--certfile <FILE> The file containing the PKCS#7 certificate chain (.p7b or .spc files). -d,--alg <ALGORITHM> The digest algorithm (SHA-1, SHA-256, SHA-384 or SHA-512) -t,--tsaurl <URL> The URL of the timestamping authority.
-Several URLs separated by a comma can be specified to fallback on alternative servers -m,--tsmode <MODE> The timestamping mode (RFC3161 or Authenticode) -r,--tsretries <NUMBER> The number of retries for timestamping -w,--tsretrywait <SECONDS> The number of seconds to wait between timestamping retries -n,--name <NAME> The name of the application -u,--url <URL> The URL of the application --proxyUrl <URL> The URL of the HTTP proxy --proxyUser <NAME> The user for the HTTP proxy.
-If an user is needed. --proxyPass <PASSWORD> The password for the HTTP proxy user.
-If an user is needed. --replace Tells if previous signatures should be replaced. -e,--encoding <ENCODING> The encoding of the script to be signed (UTF-8 by default, or the encoding specified by the byte order mark if there is one) --detached Tells if a detached signature should be generated or reused. -h,--help Print the help
+usage: jsign [COMMAND] [OPTIONS] [FILE] [PATTERN] [@FILELIST]...
+Sign and timestamp Windows executable files, Microsoft Installers (MSI), Cabinet files (CAB), Catalog files (CAT), Windows packages (APPX/MSIX), Microsoft Dynamics 365 extension packages, NuGet packages and scripts (PowerShell, VBScript, JScript, WSF) commands: sign (default), timestamp, extract, remove, tag sign: -s,--keystore <FILE> The keystore file, the SunPKCS11 configuration file, the cloud keystore name, or the card/token name --storepass <PASSWORD> The password to open the keystore --storetype <TYPE> The type of the keystore File based: - JKS: Java keystore (.jks files) - JCEKS: SunJCE keystore (.jceks files) - PKCS12: Standard PKCS#12 keystore (.p12 or .pfx files) Hardware tokens: - PKCS11: PKCS#11 hardware token - ETOKEN: SafeNet eToken - NITROKEY: Nitrokey HSM - OPENPGP: OpenPGP card - OPENSC: Smart card - PIV: PIV card - YUBIKEY: YubiKey security key Cloud key management systems: - AWS: AWS Key Management Service - AZUREKEYVAULT: Azure Key Vault key management system - DIGICERTONE: DigiCert ONE Secure Software Manager - ESIGNER: SSL.com eSigner - GARASIGN: Garantir Remote Signing - GOOGLECLOUD: Google Cloud KMS - HASHICORPVAULT: HashiCorp Vault - ORACLECLOUD: Oracle Cloud Key Management Service - SIGNSERVER: Keyfactor SignServer - TRUSTEDSIGNING: Azure Trusted Signing -a,--alias <NAME> The alias of the certificate used for signing in the keystore --keypass <PASSWORD> The password of the private key.
+When using a keystore, this parameter can be omitted if the keystore shares the same password --keyfile <FILE> The file containing the private key (supports PEM & PVK files) -c,--certfile <FILE> The file containing the PKCS#7 certificate chain (.p7b or .spc files). -d,--alg <ALGORITHM> The digest algorithm (SHA-1, SHA-256, SHA-384 or SHA-512) -t,--tsaurl <URL> The URL of the timestamping authority -m,--tsmode <MODE> The timestamping mode (RFC3161 or Authenticode) -r,--tsretries <NUMBER> The number of retries for timestamping -w,--tsretrywait <SECONDS> The number of seconds to wait between timestamping retries -n,--name <NAME> The name of the application -u,--url <URL> The URL of the application --proxyUrl <URL> The URL of the HTTP proxy --proxyUser <NAME> The user for the HTTP proxy.
+If a user is needed --proxyPass <PASSWORD> The password for the HTTP proxy user.
+If a user is needed --replace Tells if the previous signatures should be replaced -e,--encoding <ENCODING> The encoding of the script to be signed (UTF-8 by default, or the encoding specified by the byte order mark if there is one) --detached Tells if a detached signature should be generated or reused --quiet Print only error messages --verbose Print more information --debug Print debugging information -h,--help Print the help timestamp: -t,--tsaurl <URL> The URL of the timestamping authority -m,--tsmode <MODE> The timestamping mode (RFC3161 or Authenticode) -r,--tsretries <NUMBER> The number of retries for timestamping -w,--tsretrywait <SECONDS> The number of seconds to wait between timestamping retries --proxyUrl <URL> The URL of the HTTP proxy --proxyUser <NAME> The user for the HTTP proxy.
+If a user is needed --proxyPass <PASSWORD> The password for the HTTP proxy user.
+If a user is needed --replace Tells if the previous timestamps should be replaced extract: --format <FORMAT> The output format of the signature (DER or PEM) tag: --value <VALUE> The value of the unsigned attribute

 Examples